Andre-L-Melo/R_Language-Data_Analytics/Statistical_Analysis_With_R:Hypothesis_Test/Readme.md

 ## STATISTICAL CONCEPTS

 ### Central Limit Theorem
-The Central Limit Theorem is an important statistical concept which is the base for many other theorems, considered "the mother of all theorems".
+The Central Limit Theorem is a statistical concept that is the base for many other theorems, considered "the mother of all theorems" for many statisticians.

-This Theorem implicates that when a sample size increases, the sample mean distribution get even closer to a normal distribution.
+The Central Limit Theorem implicates that when sample size increases, the sample means distribution gets even closer to a normal distribution.

  <img src="https://github.com/meloandrew/R_Language-Data_Analytics/blob/master/Statistical_Analysis_With_R:Hypothesis_Test/Images/Centra_Limit_Theorem.png"
       alt = "Central Limit Theorem"
       style="width:400px"/>

-If you have a normal distribution in hands, you can obtain a serie of insights.
+If you have a normal distribution in your hands, you can obtain a series of insights.

-This Theorem is fundamental in the inferential statistics theory and without it, statistic wouldn't have envolved into the science it is today.
+It is fundamental in the inferential statistics theory that without it, the statistic wouldn't have evolved into the science it is today.

-The picture below is wordless, because it is an excelent way to you understand what a normal distribution really is.
+The picture below is wordless because it is an excellent way to you understand what a normal distribution is.
 You can see that we have a rabbit series as a normal distribution.

-In the left side is the lower tail with the smaller rabbits.
-In the right side is the upper tail with the bigger rabbits.
-In the middle, we have the average.
-If we can get any distribution and represent it in a normal distribution, we may obtain a series of insights, such as, probability, mean, median, change the standard deviance, among others.
+Any distribution, no matter what kind it is, if it assumes a normal distribution, could be represented as a sine curve, it would result in insights of our data that could be easily understood.

  <img src="https://github.com/meloandrew/R_Language-Data_Analytics/blob/master/Statistical_Analysis_With_R:Hypothesis_Test/Images/Normal_Distribution.png"
       alt = "Normal Distribution"
       style="width:600;height:300px;"/>

 If a sample size is equal or greater than 30, n >= 30, then the sample means can be approximated by a normal distribution.

-In this case, **the mean of the sample means** will be the population mean.
+In this case, the mean of the sample means will be the population mean.

-For a variable *x* whose data is a normal distribution, the sample means distribution will have a normal distribution for any sample size.
+For a variable x whose data is a normal distribution, the sample means distribution will have a normal distribution for any sample size.

-We can see that the sample size has an important function in the Central Limit Theorem.
+We can see that the sample size has a function in the Central Limit Theorem.

-When the sample size is increased, the mean standard deviation becomes even smaller, which reduces the sample error.
+When the sample size increases, the mean of standard deviation becomes even smaller, which reduces the sampling error.

 So, if you increase the sample size, you reduce the standard deviance.